medplum/medplum/packages/docs/docs/cli/index.md

 #### update-app

-Updates the app S3 buckeet in a Medplum deployment to the latest version.
+Updates the app S3 bucket in a Medplum deployment to the latest version.

 ```bash
 medplum aws update-app <name>